-Last in series of California storms dumps more rain, snow
+Ninth in series of California storms dumps more rain, snow

 A backcountry avalanche warning was issued for the central Sierra, including the greater Tahoe area.

-A series of nine atmospheric river storms has dumped rain and snow on California since late December, cutting power to thousands, swamping roads, toppling trees, unleashing debris flows and triggering landslides.
+A barrage of atmospheric river storms has dumped rain and snow on California since late December, cutting power to thousands, swamping roads, toppling trees, unleashing debris flows and triggering landslides.
 Monday’s system was relatively weak compared with earlier storms, but flooding and mudslide risks remained because the state was so saturated, forecasters said.

 The sun came out in San Francisco, where 20.3 inches (51.5 cm) of rain has fallen at the city’s airport since Oct.
 1, when California typically begins recording rainfall for the year.
 The yearly average for the “water year” is 19.6 inches (49.8 cm), “so we’ve surpassed the yearly total with 8 more months to go,” the San Francisco weather service office tweeted.